Peaceful Path to Settlement

 It’s a quirk of the family law legislation that a financial agreement has to be made under a particular section of Act that pertains to the type of relationship.

-• After the Breakdown of a De facto relationship is section 90UD; and
+• Section 90UD governs the breakdown of a de facto relationship or separation; and

 It has been widely believed that a Financial Agreement could not be made under more than one section of the Act.